-I shall make them up to this stage when they are in the muffin tray and leave in the fridge overnight before grabbing them out first thing ready in an hour or so to bake to a glorious burnished bronze.
+I make them up to the stage when they are sliced initially in the muffin tray and leave in the fridge overnight before grabbing them out first thing, ready in an hour or so to puff up and bake to a glorious burnished bronze.

 BEWARE, one is never enough……

 Such is the extreme deliciousness of these Danish Pastry Cinnamon Rolls that I intend to make them a Christmas breakfast tradition.
 For a long time I have been searching for something special that requires minimum effort and almost no thought processing.
 This recipe is the answer.